Senither/ShareX-Media-Server/readme.md

     composer install

-Next you'll need to generate a unique key, you can this using Laravels artisan helper command.
+Next you'll need to generate a unique key, you can do this using Laravels artisan helper command.

     php artisan key:generate